Nightwind416/Derail-Valley-Twitch-Chat-Mod/README.md

 ## Twitch Credentials

-Aquire a token:

-- To be completed...
+Use the "Request

 ## Settings

-- Display Duration:
+- Display Duration: This will set how long each message stays visible, in seconds, before fading out.

-## Messages
+## Automatic Messages (Temporarily disabled)

 - Welcome Message: Will be sent to the channel
 - Info Message: You can save up to 10 pre typed messages to send at pre-determined intervals